XansWorkshop/XansWorkshop.github.io/conservatory/blog/docs/index.md

 ## Where do I read?

-&nbsp;&nbsp;The latest blog post was uploaded on [25 March 2025: *Steam, Soundtracks, and Terrain*](./2025/03/25.md).
+&nbsp;&nbsp;The latest blog post was uploaded on [22 April 2025: *The New Terrain System*](./2025/04/22.md).
 You can find it and other entries on the left side of the page, under the Blog category.

 ## How do I make mods?
 Where's the code documentation?